pijng/moonlogs/docs/docs/tutorial/what-is-moonlogs.md

 For this very purpose, Moonlogs has been developed — to store, aggregate, and conveniently provide information that reflects the essence of your business processes.

+## And so we developed Moonlogs

+We developed Moonlogs to address the above problems by providing a centralized tool for storing, aggregating, and presenting information that reflects the details of your business processes.

+By offering a user-friendly interface, structured data organization, and real-time insights, Moonlogs enables companies to enhance visibility, streamline knowledge management, adapt to dynamic business environments, facilitate employee onboarding and training, and make informed decisions based on up-to-date information.

+However, it's important to note that Moonlogs **is not a replacement** for a knowledge base, system logging, or application performance monitoring (APM).
+Instead, it complements these existing tools and practices as part of a comprehensive approach to making your application transparent and predictable.

 ## Main features

 As the result, Moonlogs offers you a set of features to fulfill the desired goal: